zadolphe/datascience/machine-learning/ReadMe.md

-<h1>Machine learning stuff - note these models are currently unfinished.
+<h1>Machine learning stuff - note these models are currently not completed.

 *Projects